After welfare U-turn, Osborne faces more hurdles to top UK job

 More broadly, the biggest risk for Osborne is that the recovery in Britain's economic recovery does not last.

-As Chancellor, Osborne's fortunes are closely tied to the ups and downs of the economy.
+As finance minister, Osborne's fortunes are closely tied to the ups and downs of the economy.
 After growing strongly in the last two years, it has started to lose some of its pace and could be affected more severely if the global slowdown deepens.

 David Tinsley, an economist at UBS, said a new payroll tax announced on Wednesday to help pay for apprenticeships could add to strains on companies which are already worried about a higher minimum wage that Osborne announced earlier this year.